Go Back

 • In a large mixing bowl, toss together, tomatoes, black beans, black eye peas, corn, poblano, red pepper, onion and cilantro.
 (Reserve avocado to add before serving.)

-• To make the dressing: In a small mixing bowl whisk together lime juice, salt, sugar, cumin, chili powder, garlic and onion powder and hot sauce.
+• Dressing: In a small mixing bowl whisk together lime juice, salt, sugar, cumin, chili powder, garlic and onion powder and hot sauce.
 Slowly drizzle in the oil whisking constantly until slightly thickened.

 • Pour dressing over the rest of the ingredients.
-Mix well.
+Stir well.
 Chill in an airtight container for 4 hours.

-• Mix avocado into the cowboy caviar just before serving as an appetizer with tortilla chips, a side dish or as a topping for salads and tacos.
+• Mix diced avocado into the cowboy caviar just before serving as an appetizer with your favorite tortilla chips, a side dish or as a topping for salads and tacos.

 Nutrition